U.S. senator calls on DOJ to force GM compensation fund

-WASHINGTON A U.S. senator on Monday asked the federal government to force General Motors (GM.N) to establish a fund to compensate consumers affected by a long-running problem that prompted a major recall of some GM vehicles he characterized as "lethally defective."
+WASHINGTON, March 24 A U.S. senator on Monday asked the federal government to force General Motors to establish a fund to compensate consumers affected by a long-running problem that prompted a major recall of some GM vehicles he characterized as "lethally defective."

 Democratic Senator Richard Blumenthal of Connecticut made the request in a letter to Attorney General Eric Holder.
 Blumenthal is a member of the Senate Commerce Committee that will investigate GM's handling of the recalls for the ignition-switch problem.